Comment remorquer un vélo enfant à vélo ?

 4. Pre-position the straps:

-Installing the small bike wheel
+Placing the child’s bike wheel

-1. Do a blank test:
+1. Do a dry run:

-• the wheel barely protrudes forward
+• the wheel barely sticks out at the front

-Fastening the straps: keep the front wheel parallel
+Securing the straps: keep the front wheel parallel

-First tests: towing the child’s bike
+First tries: towing the child’s bike

 • Then check that the straps are still tight.